vidu4d/vidu4d.github.io/README.md

-# Nerfies
+# Vidu4D

-This is the repository that contains source code for the [Vidu4d](https://vidu4d.github.io).
+This is the repository that contains source code for the [Vidu4D](https://vidu4d.github.io).

 If you find Nerfies useful for your work please cite: